twoXes/awesome-structural-bioinformatics/README.md

 *A curated list of awesome protein folding frameworks, libraries, software and resources.*

- > Structure-function relationships are the fundamental object of knowledge in protein chemistry; they allow us to rationally design drugs, engineer proteins with new functions, and understand why mutations cause disease. [source](https://www.chemistryworld.com/features/on-the-origin-of-proteins/3004719.article)
+ > Structure-function relationships are the fundamental object of knowledge in protein chemistry; they allow us to rationally design drugs, engineer proteins with new functions, and understand why mutations cause disease. [- On The Origin of Proteins](https://www.chemistryworld.com/features/on-the-origin-of-proteins/3004719.article)

-There is now a testable explanation for how a protein can fold so quickly: A protein solves its large global optimization problem as a series of smaller local optimization problems, growing and assembling the native structure from peptide fragments, local structures first. [source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2443096/)
+There is now a testable explanation for how a protein can fold so quickly: A protein solves its large global optimization problem as a series of smaller local optimization problems, growing and assembling the native structure from peptide fragments, local structures first. [- The Protein Folding Problem](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2443096/)

 ![Simpsons](simpsons.gif)